CyberT33N/guest-os/README.md

 ```

 <br>~/.zshrc
+- Change at the top ZSH_THEME="agnoster"
-- Make sure to remove the existing ZSH_THEME
+- Add this to the bottom:
 ```
 plugins=(
   git